technorraj/Prodigy-InfoTech/PRODIGY_CS_03/README.md

 ## Usage

 1. **Run the Program:**
-   - Execute the script using Python:
+   - Execute the script using Python

 2. **Review Tips:**
    - The program will display helpful guidelines for secure password creation.